dysnasia/MoodleGPT/README.md

 2. Install dependencies: `pip install -r requirements.txt`
 3. Follow the setup instructions in the documentation to integrate MoodleGPT with your Moodle instance.

+### Adding the Extension to Your Browser

+To add the MoodleGPT extension to your browser, follow these steps:

+- **Google Chrome**:
+  1. Open Google Chrome and navigate to `chrome://extensions/`.
+  2. Enable "Developer mode" by toggling the switch in the top-right corner.
+  3. Click on "Load unpacked" and select the `extension` folder from the cloned repository.
+  4. The MoodleGPT extension should now be added to your browser.

+- **Mozilla Firefox**:
+  1. Open Mozilla Firefox and navigate to `about:debugging#/runtime/this-firefox`.
+  2. Click on "Load Temporary Add-on" and select the `manifest.json` file from the `extension` folder in the cloned repository.
+  3. The MoodleGPT extension should now be added to your browser.

 ## 📖 Documentation

 Check out the [documentation](docs/) for detailed instructions on how to use MoodleGPT, including setup guides, usage examples, and troubleshooting tips.